About the course

 Dr Parker has a PhD in bacteriology and more than 30 years experience working in academia and business (with more than 15 years in the resources and renewable energy industries as a writer and editor).
 His industrial writing background has had an emphasis on scientific and engineering operating protocols, product manuals and training manuals.
 He has also written many reports and briefing papers for governments, has been a feature writer for international magazines and a daily newspaper, and has contributed to the scientific literature.
 Dr Parker has also been a grant reviewer for the NHMRC.

-The course is also available on request and can be held anywhere in Australia, New Zealand or South-East Asia, on-site or off-site.
+The course can be held anywhere in Australia, New Zealand or South-East Asia, on-site or off-site.

 The curriculum shown at the right is a sample curriculum.
 The actual curriculum delivered will be tailored to the client's specific requirements.